Dudow/Dudow/README.md

 ## My personal life goals

     - [x] Find a Wife
-    - [ ] Teach my each of my children how to be a nice person
+    - [ ] Teach each of my children how to be a nice person
         - [-] Learn how to be a nice person
     - [ ] Buy a farm
         - [ ] Take care of my flock of sheep